How to Differentiate Between DTG and DTF Printing Methods

 Is DTF better than DTG?

 Neither is universally “better.”
-For cotton softness and premium hand feel, DTG often wins.
-For fabric versatility and on-demand transfers, DTF often wins.
+For cotton softness and a premium hand feel, DTG often wins.
+For fabric versatility and transfer-based fulfillment, DTF often wins.
+The best choice depends on your fabric mix, artwork coverage, and production workflow.

 Which lasts longer: DTG or DTF?

 Both can be durable when produced correctly.
-DTG depends heavily on proper pretreatment and curing; DTF depends on correct powder, curing, and press settings.
+DTG durability depends heavily on proper pretreatment and curing, while DTF durability depends on correct powder, curing, and press settings.

 Final Takeaway: DTF vs DTG Printing for Apparel Brands